ropensci/nodbi/docs/reference/docdb_query.md

     DuckDB.

-  - Specify `listfields = TRUE` to return just the names of all fields, from all documents or from the maximum number of documents as specified in `limit`.
+  - Specify `listfields = TRUE` to return just the names of all fields, from all documents corresponding to `query` or from the maximum number of documents as specified in `limit`.

 ## Value